SoleyIo/dtflw/README.md

 >it is unclear which code produced those tables.

 The complexity rises even more when a team needs to
->maintain numerous pipelines, each structured in its own way.
+>maintain numerous pipelines, each structured in its own peculiar way.

 ## How does `dtflw` work?
-This project identifies _implicit relationships between data and code in a pipeline_ as the main reason for increasing complexity.
+This project identifies `implicit relationships between notebooks and tables` as the main reason for increasing complexity of data pipelines.

-Therefore, `dtflw` makes relationships between tables and notebooks explicit by building around a simple dataflow model:
+Therefore, `dtflw` makes relationships between tables and notebooks explicit by building on a simple dataflow model:
 > Each notebook of a pipeline
 > 1. consumes input tables (possibly none),
 > 2. produces output tables (possibly none),
-> 3. and may require additional arguments to run.
+> 3. and may require additional arguments to work.
 >
 > Thus, a pipeline is a sequence of notebooks chained by input-output tables.